 Operating Activities.
 We rely primarily on cash flows from operations to provide working capital for current and future operations.
-Cash flows from operating activities were \$53.1 million in 2016, \$215.8 million in 2015, and \$163.1 million in 2014.
+Cash flows from operating activities were \$(14.7) million in 2017, \$53.5 million in 2016, and \$217.1 million in 2015.
+Operating cash flows in 2017 were unfavorably affected by weak market conditions for our vessels operating worldwide.
 Operating cash flows in 2016 were unfavorably affected by weak market conditions for our vessels operating worldwide, which led to a decline in our weighted-average active operating fleet from 48 to 27 vessels.
 Operating cash flows in 2015 were favorably impacted by a reduction in outstanding accounts receivable balances combined with lower cash outflows for regulatory drydocking expenses compared to the prior year, partially offset by lower cash inflows from weak market conditions.
 Cash flows from operations for 2015 reflect full or partial-period contributions from 14 vessels that were placed in service under our fifth OSV newbuild program on various dates during 2014 and 2015.
-Operating cash flows in 2014 included the impact of \$43.6 million of costs related to regulatory recertifications for our vessels.
-Operating cash flows in 2014 were unfavorably affected by the weak market conditions for our OSVs operating in the GoM, partially offset by the full or partial-period contributions from 14 vessels that were placed in service under our fifth OSV newbuild program on various dates during 2014.

 Investing Activities.
-Net cash used in investing activities was \$97.0 million in 2016, \$141.3 million in 2015, and \$401.5 million in 2014.
-Cash used in 2016 consisted mainly of construction costs incurred for our fifth OSV newbuild program.
+Net cash used in investing activities was \$21.3 million in 2017, \$97.0 million in 2016, and \$141.3 million in 2015.
+Cash used in 2017 and 2016 consisted mainly of construction costs incurred for our fifth OSV newbuild program.
 Cash used in 2015 consisted of construction costs incurred for our fifth OSV newbuild program partially offset by \$152.0 million in aggregate proceeds from the sale of four 250EDF class OSVs to the U.S. Navy.
 The proceeds from the asset sale have been reinvested in the construction of vessels under our fifth OSV newbuild program.
-Cash used during 2014 primarily consisted of construction costs incurred for our fifth OSV newbuild program and capital improvements made to our existing operating fleet, partially offset by \$7.2 million in aggregate net cash proceeds from the sale of non-core assets.

 Financing Activities.
-Net cash provided by (used in) financing activities was \$0.2 million in 2016, \$1.0 million in 2015, and \$(19.7) million in 2014.
-Net cash provided by financing activities in 2016 resulted from net proceeds from common shares issued pursuant to our employee stock-based incentive plans, partially offset by deferred financing costs related to the amendments of our existing revolving credit facility.
-Net cash provided by financing activities in 2015 resulted from net proceeds from common shares issued pursuant to our employee stock-based incentive plans, partially offset by deferred financing costs related to the amendment and extension of our existing \$300 million revolving credit facility.
-Net cash used in financing activities for 2014 primarily resulted from the repurchase of our common stock.
-See Note 7 to our consolidated financial statements for further information regarding the common stock repurchase.
+Net cash provided by (used in) financing activities was \$6.2 million in 2017, \$(0.3) million in 2016, and \$(0.2) million in 2015.
+Net cash provided by financing activities in 2017 resulted from net proceeds from our New Credit Facility partially offset by repurchases of our 2019 convertible senior notes and our 2020 senior notes.
+Net cash used in financing activities for 2016 resulted from net proceeds from common shares issued pursuant to our employee stock-based incentive plans, partially offset by deferred financing costs related to the amendments of our Old Credit Facility.
+Net cash used in financing activities for 2015 resulted from net proceeds from common shares issued pursuant to our employee stock-based incentive plans, partially offset by deferred financing costs related to the amendment of our Old Credit Facility.
+Net cash used in financing activities for 2015 resulted from net proceeds from common shares issued pursuant to our employee stock-based incentive plans, partially offset by deferred financing costs related to the amendment and extension of our Old Credit Facility.